Visa policies of British Overseas Territories: Falkland Islands

-Falkland Islands – The territory maintains its own entry requirements different from the visa policy of the United Kingdom.
+Falkland Islands – Follows mainly the visa policy of the United Kingdom.
 The Customs and Immigration Department of the Falkland Islands controls entry into the territory.

 Visa exemption

 A visitor's permit valid for seven days for shore excursions only, issued to any visitor regardless of nationality.

 Cruise ship visitors regardless of nationality do not need a visa to enter the Falkland Islands or to participate in shore excursions for up to seven days.
 However, visitors arriving by air or intending to spend time in the Falkland Islands before or after a cruise need a visa if not otherwise exempt.

 Land-base visitors are required to have evidence of accommodation and funds for the duration of their stay, a return ticket, and travel insurance including medical evacuation should it be required.

 Single entry visitor's permit and departure stamp in an Argentine passport.

 Nationals of the following countries and territories holding a valid passport can enter the Falkland Islands without a visa for a period of one month and are issued a visitor's permit on arrival: